• Skip to primary navigation

 Curator

-Curators must be well-organized in order to plan events, keep track of collections, and coordinate exhibits.
-Working in this role requires a high level of attention to detail as well as knowledge of preservation techniques.
+Curators must be well-organized to plan events, keep track of collections, and coordinate exhibits.
+Working in this role requires high attention to detail and knowledge of preservation techniques.
 Becoming a curator is one of the high paying jobs for history majors.

 #12.
 Historian ($73,466 per year)